noah-nuebling/github-actions-test/Readme.md

 These are great compliments that I / Mac Mouse Fix have received from users.
 They made me smile and they made my crippling self esteem issues a little better:

-- "Living Legend" - Guy on Stackexchange
+- "God Among Men" - Guy on Stackexchange
 -  (Not complete by any means!
 Thanks to everythingn who wrote something nice!!)

 ## Tips